telefonicaid/perseo-fe/docs/roadmap.md

 ## Done

+-   Full support for pagination in APIs /rules and /vrules #364
 -   "nosignal" actions supported in HA scenarios
 -   Add astronomic clock support to timed rules (included sunrise and sunset functions for EPL statements)
 -   Timezone support in EPL statements